SEC's Aguilar urges swift action to avoid trading glitches

-WASHINGTON (Reuters) - Securities regulators should move quickly to adopt rules aimed at preventing technology errors from sending the markets into a tailspin, Securities and Exchange Commission member Luis Aguilar said on Friday.
+WASHINGTON, Feb 22 (Reuters) - U.S. securities regulators should move quickly to adopt rules aimed at preventing technology errors from sending the markets into a tailspin, Securities and Exchange Commission member Luis Aguilar said on Friday.

 Pointing to a string of glitches, from the May 6, 2010, “flash crash” to the technology debacles last year at Nasdaq OMX and Knight Capital, Aguilar called the failures unacceptable.